 The ATH-AD2000 unboxing could be best described as a game of 2 halves.

 The outer box packaging is not fitting for a potentially $600 headphone.
 It comes across as a bit cheap, no very cheap in fact.
 Now a box is just a box right?
-Wrong – just ask Steve Jobs, Audeze, hifiman etc. Its a statement of intent and how they wish to present the headphone to you.
+Wrong – just ask Steve Jobs, Audeze, HIFIMAN, etc. Its a statement of intent and how they wish to present the headphone to you.
 The ad2000 package, whilst being efficient, is very underwhelming.

 The cups have an outer honeycomb mesh made of metal which is very reassuring and gives a very striking unique physical appearance from the side.

-Whilst its no porta-can its a comfy fit.
-The 3-d wing system does a great job and the fit is nice and snug.
-Being an large open can your not aiming for isolation and secure fit for outdoors, but a comfortable fit for the long run, maybe at least 2 – 3 hours
+Whilst it’s no portable headphones the ATH-AD2000 is a comfy fit.
+The 3D wing system does a great job and the fit is nice and snug.
+Being a large open headphone your not aiming for isolation and a secure fit for outdoors, but a comfortable fit for the long run, maybe at least 2 – 3 hours

 Sporting over-the-ear velour pads which will give you minimal sweating compared to my Stax I can safely say you can keep this on your noggin for hours without needing some sort of neck corrective surgery and a new set of ears

-Its a pity for such a high end open can that the soundstage is not bigger.
-Its perhaps the one thing missing.
-With the aggression of the mid’s things can seem to be fighting to get above each other and as such I felt they were a tad slower to cope with areas of attack and decay.
+It’s a pity for such a high-end open can that the ATH-AD2000 soundstage is not bigger.
+It is perhaps the one thing missing.
+With the aggression of the mid’s things can seem to be fighting to get above each other and as such, I felt they were a tad slower to cope with areas of attack and decay.

-In all a headphone for all seasons?
+All being said, is the Audio Technica ATH-AD2000headphone for all seasons?
 Not quite, but close for me, certainly nice to have a warm open can back in the collection again